-The risk management system is owned and defined by the board and designed to ensure that the risk strategy operates effectively within its risk appetite.
+The risk management system is owned and defined by the board.
+It is designed to ensure that the risk strategy is consistent with the overall business strategy and operates effectively within its documented risk appetite.
 The risk management system includes classification of risks in the risk register, assessment of risks in terms of likelihood and impact, and identification of key risk controls and indicators for each risk type.
-Oversight of the risk framework governance is delegated by the Board to the Audit and Risk Committee, and formal roles, responsibilities and governance of risk are set out in the scope of individual senior management role descriptions, terms of reference of internal oversight committees and the policies and procedures used within the business.
+Oversight of the risk framework governance is delegated by the board to the Audit and Risk Committee (ARC), and formal roles, responsibilities and governance of risk are set out in the scope of individual senior management role descriptions, terms of reference of internal oversight committees and the policies and procedures used within the business.

-The organisation of the Standard Club group includes mechanisms which integrate the risk profile of Standard Europe with the wider affairs of the group - for example, through the reinsurance of 90% of the operating results of Standard Europe to Standard Re.
+The organisation of the Standard Group includes mechanisms which integrate the risk profile of Standard Europe with the wider affairs of the group - for example, through the reinsurance of 90% of the risks of Standard Europe to Standard Re.
 This reflects the ultimate beneficial ownership of Standard Europe which resides with members of the Standard Club who are policyholders of either Standard Europe or Standard Asia.
 As a consequence the risk management system for Standard Europe considers risk at both a group level and with explicit consideration of the differing nature and view of risk at the Standard Europe level.